Atlas-OS/docs/docs/getting-started/installation.md

 # :material-package-down: Installing AtlasOS

-!!! danger "Read before continuing"

-    AtlasOS complies with the Windows EULA and does not modify Windows activation.
-Installing Atlas will not activate Windows.
+This guide will walk you through fully reinstalling Windows, installing Atlas on top of it, and completing other necessary steps.
+A full Windows reinstall is needed to ensure stability during the initial installation of Atlas.

-    We recommended looking at our page on [who Atlas is for](../faq-and-troubleshooting/who-is-atlas-for.md) before installing.
+Before continuing, we recommend reviewing our page on [who Atlas is for](../faq-and-troubleshooting/who-is-atlas-for.md).

 ## :material-clipboard-list-outline: Prerequisites